iPhone sizes compared

 The vast majority of modern iPhone models are over 6 inches in size.
 That’s unsurprising – smartphones in general are getting bigger with almost every passing year, and Apple’s are no exception, so the majority of modern iPhones can be found in this size range.

-The biggest iPhones Apple has ever made include the 6.7-inch iPhone 15 Pro Max, iPhone 15 Plus, iPhone 14 Pro Max, iPhone 14 Plus, iPhone 13 Pro Max, and iPhone 12 Pro Max, but there are also some 6.5-inch models such as the iPhone 11 Pro Max, and a number of 6.1-inch ones, such as the iPhone 15.
+The biggest iPhone Apple has ever made is the 6.9-inch iPhone 16 Pro Max, closely followed by the 6.7-inch iPhone 16 Plus, iPhone 15 Pro Max, iPhone 15 Plus, iPhone 14 Pro Max, iPhone 14 Plus, iPhone 13 Pro Max, and iPhone 12 Pro Max, but there are also some 6.5-inch models such as the iPhone 11 Pro Max, and a number of 6.1-inch ones, such as the iPhone 16.

 Opting for an iPhone in this size range means you’ll get a big screen of course, which is better for watching videos and viewing photos on than a small screen.
 If you’re a gamer it will also benefit you there, since the touch controls will be less cramped.
 And those benefits increase as you go up in size.